laravel/docs/helpers.md

 <a name="method-str-after"></a>
 #### `Str::after()` {#collection-method}

-The `Str::after` method returns everything after the given value in a string:
+The `Str::after` method returns everything after the given value in a string.
+The entire string will be returned if the value does not exist within the string:

     use Illuminate\Support\Str;